 Step 2: Whilst the oil heats up, remove all packaging from the tofu and hold over the sink to drain all liquid.
 Gently squeeze the block to encourage the liquid out.
 Wrap it in kitchen paper to absorb excess liquid.

 Step 3: Once drained and excess liquid removed, cut the tofu into decent bite-sized chunks.
 I aim for 1cm x 2cm rectangles.
+Or you could do 1cm cubes.

 Step 4: Carefully place the tofu pieces into the heated oil, so that one side is flat on the base of the pan and they’re evenly spread apart.
 NOW LEAVE THEM BE for 3-4 minutes or until golden and crisp on the underside.